edge-cloud/www.edge-cloud.net/_posts/2013-05-21-infoblox-vnios-ha-pair-vip-unreachable-when-deployed-on-vsphere.md

   <img src="/content/uploads/2013/05/PortGroupSecurity.png" alt="Figure 2: Allow &quot;MAC address changes&quot; and &quot;Forged Transmits&quot; on a vDS" width="1114" height="749" class="size-full wp-image-125" srcset="/content/uploads/2013/05/PortGroupSecurity.png 1114w, /content/uploads/2013/05/PortGroupSecurity-300x201.png 300w, /content/uploads/2013/05/PortGroupSecurity-1024x688.png 1024w" sizes="(max-width: 1114px) 100vw, 1114px" />

   <p class="wp-caption-text">
-    <br />Figure 2: Allow &#8220;MAC address changes&#8221; and &#8220;Forged Transmits&#8221; on a vDS
+    <br />Figure 2: Allow "MAC address changes" and "Forged Transmits" on a vDS
   </p>
 </div>

 In order to fix this issue, the port-profile to which the vNIOS HA and LAN ports connect to, have to allow more than one MAC address per vNIC.
-This can be done by changing the security settings of the port-group to accept &#8220;MAC address changes&#8221; and &#8220;Forged transmits&#8221;, as shown in Figure 2.
+This can be done by changing the security settings of the port-group to accept "MAC address changes" and "Forged transmits", as shown in Figure 2.